William Henry Corbould

 William Henry Corbould (4 November 1866 – 16 March 1949) was an Australian mining engineer and company executive.
-He played a key role in the establishment of Mount Isa Mines.
+He played a key role in the establishment of Mount Isa Mines in Queensland.

 Early life

 Corbould was born on 4 November 1866 in Ballarat, Victoria.
 He was the son of Julia Augusta (née Signall) and William Corbould, a tailor.
 He left school at the age of twelve but later obtained a certificate in chemistry at the Ballarat School of Mines.
 From 1885 he worked at the Central Mine in Broken Hill, New South Wales, as an assayist and chemist.

 Career

 Corbould spent time in the United States, Europe and South Africa in the early 1890s.
 He returned to Australia and by 1895 was manager of Paddy Hannan's Reward mine in Kalgoorlie, Western Australia.
 In about 1902 he was appointed manager of the Burraga copper mine in New South Wales.